hpi-swa/smalltalkCI/README.md

 ### Collection Of Anonymous Build Metrics

-smalltalkCI collects anonymous build metrics (Smalltalk dialect, CI environment, build status, build duration) for public repositories when running on Travis CI or AppVeyor.
+smalltalkCI collects anonymous build metrics (Smalltalk dialect, CI environment, build status, build duration) for public repositories when running on a CI platform.
 This allows to identify build errors caused by smalltalkCI updates and therefore helps to improve the service.
 It is possible to opt-out by using the `--no-tracking` option.